Need to talk? Call 1800 882 436.

 What happens to my abdominal muscles during pregnancy?

-Sometimes during pregnancy, the two bands of the rectus abdominis muscle (that normally meet in the middle of the abdomen) separate.
-This condition is called 'diastasis recti abdominus' or abdominal separation.
+There is always a small gap between your abdominal muscles.
+Sometimes during pregnancy, the gap grows when the two bands of the rectus abdominis muscle (that normally meet in the middle of the abdomen) separate.
+This is called 'diastasis recti abdominus' or abdominal separation.

-• stretching and weakening of your muscles due to your enlarging uterus
+• stretching and weakening of your muscles as your baby and uterus grow

 Abdominal separation may cause pain in your lower back.
 It might become hard to lift things or do other physical activities.

-If you have abdominal muscle separation, your doctor will usually refer you to a specialist physiotherapist.
+If you have abdominal muscle separation, your doctor or midwife will usually refer you to a specialist physiotherapist.
 They will recommend a special exercise program.
 Occasionally, surgery is recommended for this condition.

-If you think you may have abdominal separation, see your doctor or maternal health service.
+If you think you may have abdominal separation, see your doctor, midwife or maternal health service.

 How can my abdominal muscles be strengthened?

-Exercising and strengthening your abdominal muscles during and after pregnancy can help them return to their original shape after your baby is born.
+• doing special strengthening exercises during and after your pregnancy that will help your muscles return to their original shape

 A safe way to work your abdominal muscles and improve core strength is by drawing in the muscles without moving your spine.
 To do this exercise try to imagine sucking your belly button in towards your spine.